Or, How to Love God and How not to Love God

 (Matthew 18:3)

 A mother took her young kids out shopping for a birthday present for their father.
 As soon as they entered the shop, the little boy spied a fantastic-looking firetruck with lights and sounds, a motorized ladder, and other accessories.
 “There”, he said, “it is the best gift.
-We always play with my trucks whenever dad plays with me, and we always have the best time!”
-“No,” said the little sister, pointing to a big doll on the corner shelf that talked, walked, and said, “there’s a great doll over there.
+We always play with my trucks whenever Dad plays with me, and we always have the best time!
+“No,” said the little sister, pointing to a big doll on the corner shelf that talked, walked, and said, “There’s a great doll over there.
 Dad likes playing dolls with me; that’s what we should get because he loves playing dolls with me.”

 The mother put her hands on the shoulders of her two young children and said, “I am excited to see that you want to give your dad a good gift, but you’re picking things that you want without really knowing what your father wants.
 Yes, he enjoys playing with both of you with your toys.
 But he’s doing that as a gift to you.
 We want a gift for him.
 If you really want to know what someone wants, you must ask them.
 You need to listen to them when they talk about what they want.